splunk/imt-workshop/docs/eks/readme-b.md

 # Steps to access EKS cluster
 ## Login into AWS console from the Event Engine dashboard
+You are encouraged to use the Firefox web browser.
+It is because pasting from clipboard into the required web terminal may not work in later steps.
 ![Event Engine](../images/eks/credentials.png)

 Remeber to only use "us-west-2" as your region